 Perhaps your business has evolved to a point where your partner is no longer able to satisfy your business requirements.
 Perhaps they cannot scale to meet your growth needs?
 Can they provide the automation to provide you with new required services or to shape your channel needs?
 Perhaps their business has moved in a different direction, and you are both no longer strategically aligned.
 If these things happen, it is not anyone’s fault, and you can agree an approach to move on, independently.

-If you are new to the outsourcing world and looking for that right partner, be aware of the considerations noted above.
-Along with the commercials being right and the industry knowledge and capabilities being right, your partnership should consider factors such as risk, security, and scalability.
+If you are new to the outsourcing world and looking for that right partner, be aware of the above considerations.
+You need to be sure that your commercials are right and the industry knowledge and capabilities are right.
+Your partnership should consider factors such as risk, security, and scalability.

-Lastly, but by no means insignificantly, is the need to believe that you can do business with this company and their people, for your organisations to head down the path of working together towards shared success.
+Lastly, but by no means insignificantly, you need to believe you can do business with this company and their people.
+This will allow both organisations to head down the path of working together towards shared success.

 Supply Chain Enabled